HenryNovoa/lilli/README.md

 ### Creation of a new model

-Lilli comes with an integrated CLI so you can generate skeletons for your model, just write in the console
+Lilli comes with an integrated CLI so you can generate skeletons for your model, just write in the console:

 ```
 lilli create users
 ```

+_Note that you should always use plurals for your model names_

 It will create a skeleton consisting of three files, let's see them: